celer-pkg/celer/docs/en-US/README.md

 # The background of Celer

-&emsp;&emsp;CMake has become the mainstream build system for compiling C/C++ projects, especially in cross-compiling scenarios.
+&emsp;&emsp;CMake has become the mainstream build system for compiling C/C++ projects, particularly for cross-compiling.
 While CMake excels at managing the build process—including configuration, compilation, and installation—it primarily focuses on locating dependencies (via **find_package**) rather than handling higher-level package management tasks.
-In real-world development, many additional tedious tasks fall outside CMake's responsibilities, such as:

-**1. Clone repos and setup build tools**
+In real-world development, many additional tedious tasks fall outside CMake's responsibilities, such as: **clone repos and setup build tools**, **organize dependencies between third-party libraries**, **setup cross-compilation environment**, etc.
-CMake doesn't download source code of libraries, setup toolchains, rootfs, and tools that required for compilation, such as autoconf, automake, pkg-config, nasm, windows-perl, cmake, etc., all of that need to be prepared and configured manually by developers themself.

-**2. Organize dependencies between third-party libraries**
-In C/C++ projects, dependencies are described within the library's source code, making them highly non-intuitive to understand.
-During the compilation process, a lot of manual work is required to organize the dependencies.

-**3. Setup cross-compilation environment**
-Although CMake supports cross-compilation by providing `-D CMAKE_TOOLCHAIN_FILE` to specify a **toolchain_file.cmake**, it still requires manually written scripts for proper configuration.

->In fact, the core functionality of Celer is to dynamically generate a **toolchain_file.cmake** as required.
+&emsp;&emsp;In fact, the core functionality of Celer is to dynamically generate a **toolchain_file.cmake** as required.
 Within this file, it configures all required build tools with relative paths, and also specifies the library search paths to isolate system libraries from being found.
-This means that all the work required  is handled by Celer before generating the toolchain_file.cmake, this is one of the [**REASONS**](./why_reinvent_celer.md) why Celer was reinvented, rather than using other C/C++ package managers.
+This means that all the work required  is handled by Celer before generating the toolchain_file.cmake, this is one of the [**REASONS**](./docs/en-US/why_reinvent_celer.md) why Celer was reinvented, rather than using other C/C++ package managers.

 # Key features